Contrastive Self-supervised Neural Architecture Search: Abstract

 \section{Abstract}

-This paper proposes a novel cell-based neural architecture search algorithm (NAS), which completely alleviates the expensive costs of data labeling inherited from supervised learning.
+This paper proposes a novel contrastive self-supervised neural architecture search algorithm (NAS), which completely alleviates the expensive costs of data labeling inherited from supervised learning.
 Our algorithm capitalizes on the effectiveness of self-supervised learning for image representations, which is an increasingly crucial topic of computer vision.
-First, using only a small amount of unlabeled train data under contrastive self-supervised learning allow us to search on a more extensive search space, discovering better neural architectures without surging the computational resources.
+First, using only a small amount of unlabeled train data under contrastive self-supervised learning (C-SSL) allow us to search on a more extensive search space, discovering better neural architectures without surging the computational resources.
 Second, we entirely relieve the cost for labeled data (by contrastive loss) in the search stage without compromising architectures' final performance in the evaluation phase.
-Finally, we tackle the inherent discrete search space of the NAS problem by sequential model-based optimization via the tree-parzen estimator (SMBO-TPE), enabling us to reduce the computational expense response surface significantly.
+Finally, we tackle the inherent discrete search space of the NAS problem by sequential model-based optimization via the tree-parzen estimator (SMBO-TPE), enabling us to significantly reduce the computational expense response surface.
 An extensive number of experiments empirically show that our search algorithm can achieve state-of-the-art results with better efficiency in data labeling cost, searching time, and accuracy in final validation.

-\begin{IEEEImpStatement} Although transfer learning has achieved many successes in computer vision tasks, finding a customized neural architecture for a specific dataset is still a promising solution for higher performance.
-However, the process of searching a neural architecture usually demands extensive computational resources.
-In this paper, we introduce a neural architecture search algorithm that leverages newly developed contrastive self-supervised learning for image representations.
+\begin{IEEEImpStatement} Although transfer learning has achieved many computer vision tasks, finding a customized neural architecture for a specific dataset is still a promising solution for higher performance.
+However, the process of searching an optimal model usually demands extensive computational resources.
+This paper introduces a NAS algorithm that leverages newly developed C-SSL for image representations.
 Thus, our proposed approach entirely alleviates the cost of data labeling in the search stage.
-Moreover, our approach outperforms state-of-the-art NAS algorithms in mainstream datasets in terms of predictive performance and computational expense. \end{IEEEImpStatement}
+Moreover, our approach outperforms state-of-the-art NAS algorithms in mainstream datasets regarding predictive performance and computational expense. \end{IEEEImpStatement}